Oculofacial Plastics Practice of Dr. Kimberly Cockerham

 • Use the ointment only once a day for three days after the sutures are removed.

-For The Fastest Possible Healing
+For the Fastest Possible Healing

 • Use a 16 oz. bag of peas or corn to ice your incisions as much as you can tolerate while awake for the first 24 hours.